Understanding the performance management cycle: A guide for employers

 This involves:

-• Putting performance rating system into place
+• Putting a performance rating system into place

 • Ensuring that managers and employees understand their roles and responsibilities throughout this process